cgomesu/rpi-button-box/README.md

 ```

 # Run the controller as a service
 If you're using options different than the default values, first edit the `systemd/button-box.service` file to include those options into the `ExecStart=` command execution.
+(Reminder: If you've installed Python3 libraries with a user different than `pi` and the `rpi-button-box` dir is owned by another user, you'll have to edit the `systemd/button-box.service` file to reflect such changes.
+Otherwise, you will run into errors related to permission.)
 Then, run `button-box.py` as a service, as follows:

 1. Copy the `systemd/button-box.service` file to your systemd directory
 ```